astr0-g/Signet-Social-Media/README.md

    ```

 6. cd into signetfrontend

    ```sh
    npm dev
    ```

    if you want to run on your own api and own chain
    you will need to replace all the api in files of this [folder](https://github.com/Astr0-G/Signet-Social-Media/tree/main/signetfrontend/components) that I am using
+   simply search keyword `fetch` in the files and replace the link after it

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage